-As we mentioned - credit cards are a relatively recent invention, this does not mean however, that they have come into being over the last few years.
+As we have already mentioned - credit cards are a relatively new invention, but this does not mean that they have been developed over the last few years.
 Indeed, the origins of this means of payment date back to the late 19th century, and the first company to issue what looked like a payment card was the Hotel Credit Letter Company in the USA.
-At the time, however, they had a slightly different function - they were authorisation to collect the goods ordered and save customer credit.
+At the time, however, they had a slightly different function - they were an authorisation to collect the goods ordered and to record the customer's credit.

-In 1914, Western Union introduced the first credit cards made from metal.
+In 1914, Western Union introduced the first credit cards made of metal.
 Regular customers could use them to pay for services provided by the company.
-From this time, the payment card market began to thrive, although it was somewhat halted by the outbreak of the Second World War.
+From then on, the payment card market began to grow rapidly, although it was somewhat halted by the outbreak of the Second World War.
 Immediately after its end, however, work on this functional invention resumed.
-From 1949 Americans were already able to use credit cards in a more modern way.
+From 1949 onwards, Americans were already able to use credit cards in a more modern form.

-In the early 1950s, the rapid economic growth of the United States caused the demand for credit cards to increase tremendously.
-As a result, banks began to outdo each other with increasingly favourable offers to gain as many customers as possible.
+In the early 1950s, the rapid economic development of the United States meant that the demand for credit cards increased enormously.
+As a result, banks began to outdo each other with more and more favourable offers to get as many customers as possible.

-The development of this technology has been accelerated by Frank McNamarawho is still regarded as the father of modern payment cards.
-While at dinner in a restaurant, he realised that he did not have his wallet with him.
-The consequence of this mishap was to produce a documentwhich could be honoured by restaurants, and later also by shops and hotels, so that carrying traditional money was unnecessary.
-Together with a partner, he founded the company Diners Clubwhich still operates in the payment card market today.
-The first cards they issued were aimed at affluent customers who used them when travelling, and repaid the credit when returning home.
-These cards were called Travel & Entertainment.
+The development of this technology was accelerated by Frank McNamara, who is still considered the father of modern payment cards.
+While out for dinner at a restaurant, he realised that he did not have his wallet with him.
+The consequence of this slip-up was the development of a document that could be honoured by restaurants, and later also by shops and hotels, so that carrying traditional money was unnecessary.
+Together with a partner, he founded the Diners Club company, which is still active on the payment card market today.
+The first cards they issued were aimed at affluent customers who used them during their travels and repaid the credit when they returned home.
+These cards were called Travel & Entertainment..

-Everyone has probably heard of the most famous credit card American Express.
-The company issued its first card in 1958.
-It is particularly significant in the history of the development of this means of payment, because it was American Express that first started issuing cards made from plastic.
+Everyone has probably heard of the most famous American Express credit card.
+The first card was issued by this company in 1958.
+It has a special significance for the history of the development of this means of payment, because it was American Express that first started issuing cards made of plastic.

-Although the very first Travel & Entertainment cards had features of credit cards in them, the first proper card of this type was this one, issued like American Express in 1958, a card with the name BankAmericard.
-Repayments on this card could either be made in full or split into smaller amounts and repay only the minimum amount.
+Although the first Travel & Entertainment cards already had features of credit cards in them, the first proper card of this type was this card, issued like American Express in 1958, with the name BankAmericard.
+Repayments on this card could either be made in full or divided into smaller amounts and only the minimum amount repaid.

-The card quickly gained competition and as early as the 1960s.
-A similar solution also appeared in Europe, under the name EuroCard.
+This card quickly gained competition and by the 1960s a similar solution also appeared in Europe, under the name EuroCard.

-The next big breakthrough in this technology occurred after more than twenty years, when credit cards began to incorporate a magnetic stripwhich assisted in its verification.
-This happened in 1972, and was the first idea to be put into practice again by BankAmericard.
+The next big breakthrough in this technology came more than two decades later, when a magnetic strip began to be inserted into credit cards to help verify it.
+This happened in 1972, and BankAmericard was the first to put the idea into practice again.
 A year later, the BASE I system was introduced, followed by BASE II, which was the first electronic card verification system.
 This was because until then verification was done by telephone.

-Another developmental leap was the introduction of cards with chipthat we know today.
+The next leap in development was the introduction of the chip cards we know today.
 This happened in the early 1990s.
-It had improve the security of your transactions.
-The form of the cards has not changed much since - we still use plastic credit cards with a metal chip.
+It was supposed to improve the security of the transactions carried out.
+Since then, the form of the cards has not changed much - we are still using plastic credit cards with a metal chip.

-Today's credit card market is dominated by Visa, but right behind it is followed by its big rival MasterCard.
+Today, Visa dominates the credit card market, but right behind it is its big rival MasterCard..